Save $100.00 on Your Initial Pest Service* $100 OFF

 The Arrival Of Fall Means More Mice Problems

-Amid the cooling weather, and changing leaves, there’s mischief on the wind.
-No friends, we’re not speaking of Halloween, although that particular day does lend itself to tricks and mischievous antics; we’re talking about the increasing problem of a certain fall pest in Colorado and specifically mice.
-While we’re enjoying this time of year and the respite from the hot summer days, we’d be remiss if we did not issue a warning about these small yet destructive rodents and the likelihood of finding them in your home or trying to get in now that Autumn has arrived.
+It’s been a hot and sometimes record-breaking summer in Denver, Colorado Springs, and the rest of Colorado, but it won’t last much longer.
+In fact, recent weather reports suggest it’ll start cooling down anytime, and with the official first day of fall only days away, those of you looking forward to wearing cozy sweaters and inhaling the aroma of pumpkin spice won’t be disappointed.
+Of course, along with the cooling weather and changing leaves, something else is afoot.
+No friends, we’re not speaking of the preparation for the upcoming Halloween, although that day does lend itself to tricks and mischievous antics; we’re talking about the increasing problem of a particular fall pest in Colorado, specifically mice.
+While we’re enjoying this time of year and the respite from the hot days, we’d be remiss if we did not warn about these small yet destructive rodents and the likelihood of finding them in your home or trying to get inside in the coming days and weeks ahead.

 fire started by mouse chewing on wire in colorado home

 If you’re thinking so what, a mouse in the house is nothing to panic about, you’re right… kind of.
-The trouble with that line of thinking is that there’s never just one mouse in a house (and really any number of mice can cause issues).
-That’s because mice are prolific breeders and a single mouse can produce as many as 10-12 pups each month!
-Imagine one impregnated female mouse breaching the exterior of your home, setting up her nursery in the attic insulation, visiting the kitchen for a snack, and then introducing up to a dozen babies to your home.
-Again, we remind you, that’s only one female.
-What if there were five, ten, more?
-While panic is not necessary, there’s certainly cause for alarm whether you have one or a dozen mice in residence.
+The trouble with that line of thinking is that there’s never just one mouse in a house (and any number of mice can cause issues).
+That’s because mice are prolific breeders; a single mouse can produce as many as 10-12 pups each month!
+Imagine one impregnated female mouse breaching the exterior of your home, setting up her nursery in the attic insulation, visiting the kitchen for a snack, and introducing up to a dozen babies to your home.
+Again, we remind you that only one female.
+What if there were five, ten, or more?
+While panic is unnecessary, there’s certainly cause for alarm whether you have one or a dozen mice in residence.

 Mice are not just nuisance pests; they pose a serious risk to health and property.
-Mice urine and droppings can trigger allergic reaction and asthma, contaminate food, and are a source for salmonellosis and Hantavirus.
-In recent years, there have been serious illness and fatalities in Colorado due to the plague transmitted by… you guessed it, mice.
+Mice urine and droppings can trigger allergic reactions and exacerbate asthma.
+They can also contaminate food and are a source of salmonellosis and Hantavirus.
+In recent years, there have been serious illnesses and fatalities in Colorado due to the plague transmitted by… you guessed it, mice.
+If that seems like an exaggerated warning, keep in mind that a human case of the plague was confirmed in Pueblo County back in July; it is still a problem despite seeming like an issue straight out of the Middle Ages.

-Mice are chewers and it’s not necessarily by choice.
-You see, in order to keep their incisors at a manageable length, they must constantly gnaw.
+And it’s not just a threat to health that makes these rodents more than a nuisance either; mice are chewers, and it’s not necessarily by choice.
+You see, they must constantly gnaw to keep their incisors at a manageable length.
 Unfortunately, when they use wires as chew toys, the risk of a housefire increases.
-The next time you hear the phrase “fire of unknown origin”, think of mice (and rats too, in the interest of being fair).
-Mice also destroy other building materials with their chewing as well as their urine and droppings.
+The next time you hear the phrase “fire of unknown origin,” think of mice (and rats, too, in the interest of being fair).
+Mice also destroy other building materials by chewing.
+Their urine, droppings, and nesting behavior also lead to damage.
+Moreover, they damage and ruin belongings, especially ones stored in cardboard boxes in the attic.
+Rodents can even damage cars in the driveway!

 How to keep mice out of your home this fall